Additional Learning Needs and Inclusion Strategy:

 The leadership of the school Headteacher (or member of the Senior Management Team) in the area of ALN and Inclusion is essential to cascade attitudes, ownership and communication regarding ALN and Inclusion to the rest of the school staff.

-The ALN and Inclusion School Co-ordinator is a key role within the school, with strategic input.
+The Additional Learning Needs Co-ordinator (ALNCo) is a key role within the school, with strategic input.
 They are accountable to the school’s Governing Body and Headteacher, and receive further guidance from the Area ALN and Inclusion Quality Service.
 This individual has general responsibility for the school.

 4. Class/Subject Teachers